qwyvonne/COVID19_analysis/README.md

 Package and library: GetOldTweets3, NumPy, Pandas, nltk

 Data Collection
-Twitter: Scraped 168,626 tweets that focus on prevention and risk of COVID-19 from Twitter using GetOldTweets3 Manually Labeled Dataset: provided a set of 511 tweets from the NCR that he had manually labeled as relevant (86) or irrelevant (425) depending on whether they pertained to prevention and/or risk.
+Twitter: tweets that focus on prevention and risk of COVID-19 from Twitter using GetOldTweets3 Manually Labeled Dataset: provided a set of 511 tweets from the NCR that he had manually labeled as relevant (86) or irrelevant (425) depending on whether they pertained to prevention and/or risk.

 Data Cleansing